Classical and Quantum Mechanics via Lie algebras

 Thus, different people may well make different rational choices, or employ several models simultaneously.

-The objectivity of a model description implies that, as soon as a discrepancy with experiment is reliably found, the model must be replaced by a more detailed (or altogether different) model.
+As soon as a discrepancy of model predictions with experiment is reliably found, the model is inadequate and must be replaced by a more detailed or altogether different model.
 This is indeed what happened with the textbook example of the Gibbs paradox situation, ortho and para hydrogen, cf. \sca{Bonhoeffer \& Harteck} \cite{BonH}, \sca{Farkas} \cite{Far}.
 Hydrogen seemed at first to be a single substance, but then thermodynamic data forced a refined description.

-Similarly, in spin echo experiments (see, e.g., \sca{Hahn} \cite{Hah,Hah2}, \sca{Rothstein} \cite{Rot}, \sca{Ridderbos \& Redhead} \cite{RidR}), the specially prepared system appears to be in equilibrium but, according to Callen's empirical definition$^{\mbox{ \ref{f.Callen}}}$ it is not -- the surprising future behavior (for someone not knowing the special preparation) shows that some correlation variables were neglected that are needed for a correct description.
-Indeed, everywhere in science, we strive for explaining surprising behavior by looking for the missing variables needed to describe the system correctly!
+Similarly, in spin echo experiments (see, e.g., \sca{Hahn} \cite{Hah,Hah2}, \sca{Rothstein} \cite{Rot}, \sca{Ridderbos \& Redhead} \cite{RidR}), the specially prepared system appears to be in equilibrium but, according to Callen's empirical definition quoted on \pageref{p.callen} it is not -- the surprising future behavior (for someone not knowing the special preparation) shows that some correlation variables were neglected that are needed for a correct description.